 Lauren: They belong to you.

 Lauren: To answer your question, I won’t be at the screening.
 But I wish I could be.
-I haven’t planned it yet, but the next vacation I see myself taking is Chicago.
+I haven’t planned it yet, but I want to visit Chicago.

 Sam: I’ll tell you like Bob Barker, “Come on down!”